WHAT’S NEW

 Story Suggestions for Seattle and Washington State

-Cannonball Arts Music and Arts Venue Set to Open in Downtown Seattle 2025
+Cannonball Music and Arts Venue Set to Open in Downtown Seattle

 The producers of Bumbershoot Arts & Music Festival, New Rising Sun, are partnering with the Muckleshoot Indian Tribe to create a new arts venue that is expected to open to the public in spring of 2025.
 Formerly a Bed Bath & Beyond location, Cannonball Arts will offer two stories of contemporary and performing arts space spanning two city blocks (Third and Fourth Avenues).